We’ve eaten soup in dozens of countries around the globe. Grab a spoon and slurp away as we reveal our picks for the 45 best soups in the world.

 Our history with soup goes back to childhood.
 As a teenager, Daryl would always take ribbing from his friends for ordering soup during late night trips to the local diner while they ordered burgers and fries.
 As for Mindi, she stocked her cupboard with dozens of cans of Progresso Soup whenever they were on sale.
 During her single days, soup was a cheap, fast and low calorie meal option in a pinch.

 Over the past decade, we’ve experienced excellent noodle soups in China, extraordinary ramen in Japan and rich, decadent onion soup in both Paris and Montreal.
 With each arrival at a new destination, a bowl of soup soon followed.
-Whether it was Caldo Verde at our first honeymoon dinner in Porto or Tonkatsu Ramen at 3:00 am in Osaka, a hot bowl was always on our agenda.
+Whether it was Caldo Verde at our first honeymoon dinner at a Porto restaurant or Tonkatsu Ramen at 3:00 am in Osaka, a hot bowl was always on our agenda.

 Our Picks for the Best Soups in the World